flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

-# Contract Deployment Using Hardhat
+# Setting Up Your Environment Using Hardhat

 [Hardhat](https://hardhat.org/) is an environment developers use to test, compile, deploy and debug dapps based on any blockchain compatible Ethereum's [EVM](glossary.md#evm).
 Hardhat is a flexible and extensible task runner that helps you manage and automate the recurring tasks inherent to developing smart contracts and dapps.